josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🦕_Elder_Influencers/🕸️_World_Webs/🇺🇸_why_the_us_is_willing_to_risk_europe.md

 This includes:
 - signalling reduced permanence
-- creating uncertainty around US commitments
+- introducing uncertainty around commitment

 Assumption:

-> Allies respond to pressure by increasing effort.
+> Pressure produces alignment.

 ---

 ## 🧠 Strategic Reclassification Of Europe

-Europe is no longer seen as:
+Europe is no longer treated as the primary theatre.

-> the primary theatre of conflict

-Instead, it is treated as:
+Instead:

-> a secondary theatre with growing self-sufficiency
+> it is treated as a secondary theatre with growing self-sufficiency.

-This reclassification enables:
+This enables:
 - resource reallocation
 - reduced forward presence
 - expectation of European leadership in regional defence